The Best Sushi Restaurants in Dallas — 10 Hot Spots That Make Raw Fish Sing

 Lounge 31 belongs on the best sushi in Dallas list.
 No, really.

 People are serious about their sushi, and it seems like everyone has “their spot” if they’ve been living in Dallas for longer than a couple of months.
-Some seek selections that let the fish shine and others fancy rolls with an ingredient list that lingers from here to Japan.
+Some seek selections that let raw fish shine, while others fancy rolls with an ingredient list that lingers from here to Japan.

-Regardless of your sushi style, these 10 Dallas sushi restaurants are not going to disappoint.
-These are the best sushi restaurants in Dallas.
+Regardless of your sushi style, our collection of the 10 best sushi restaurants in Dallas (presented in no particular order) will not disappoint.
 So, what are you waiting for?
 Grab some chopsticks — it’s time to eat.

 A 10-course chef’s tasting is the best way to taste how talented this creative culinary truly team can be.